jonchurch/label-tracker/README.md

 ### Assigned Issues

-In the interest of not spamming people assigned to each issue, the first time the Tracking issue is created it will not use an `@` mentino to tag the assignees.
+In the interest of not spamming people assigned to each issue, the first time the Tracking issue is created it will not use an `@` mention to tag the assignees.

 On subsequent runs when the issue already exists it will edit the body to list the tracking user with an `@` mention.
 This way they are listed, but a notification isn't pushed to them.